 Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Continued occupation of the common marine and coastal area, with an existing lawfully established structure, where the occupation was a permitted activity at the time of placement or erection.
-47 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) The structure is being used for its originally permitted purpose; (b) the structure does not cause erosion or scour; (c) the structure does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; and (d) the structure does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species].
+49 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) The structure is being used for its originally permitted purpose; (b) the structure does not cause erosion or scour; (c) the structure does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; and (d) the structure does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species].
 Continued occupation of the common marine and coastal area with an existing lawfully established structure after its consent expires, where the occupation was a controlled activity at the time of placement or erection.
-48 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Controlled (a) The structure is being used for its originally consented purpose. (a) maintenance and decommissioning of structure; (b) effects on other authorised structures or activities; (c) sediment movement and erosion; (d) effects on water quality; (e) effects on natural character, features and landscapes values (f) effects on indigenous biodiversity values; (g) effects on cultural and historic heritage values; (h) effects on amenity values, including surf breaks; (i) effects of occupation on public access; (j) effects on navigation; (k) effects of noise and light; (l) monitoring and information requirements; (m) duration of consent; and (n) review of consent conditions.
-General Policies 1 to 24 and Activity-based Policies 25, 32, 33, 34, 35, 42, 52
+50 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Controlled (c) sediment movement and erosion; General Policies 1 to 24 and Activity-based Policies 25, 32, 33, 34, 35, 42, 52

-Other occupation that is not provided for in Rules 46 to 48
+Other occupation that is not provided for in Rules 49 to 50

-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Occupation of the common marine and coastal area and the activity does not come within or comply with Rules 46 to 48 or any other Rule in this Plan 49 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Discretionary General Policies 1 to 24 and Activity-based Policies 34, 35, 42
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Occupation of the common marine and 51 Outstanding Value Discretionary General coastal area and the activity does not Estuaries Unmodified Policies come within or comply with Rules 49 to 50 or any other Rule in this Plan Estuaries Modified 1 to 24 50 of any other Rule in this Flan Open Coast and Port Activity-based Policies 34, 35, 42